Eugene McCabe (1930-2020)

 [Interview with Simion D. - cont:] The moody April has chosen a mild twilight for this second meeting of ours.
 Inviting to recollection.
 To nostalgia.
 “It was in the month of May’, he goes on.
 “I didn’t realise, when I was away, how much I missed it.” / Nostalgia for a faraway place is common, but it is nostalgia for living and working in the place he loves that makes me identify with Eugene McCabe - the writer and the space, his space, a strong relationship, not always an easy one but deep, essential, just like the fundamental feelings that rule his writings.
 He could go and live somewhere else, “by the sea or outside Dublin”.
 “It wouldn’t have to be the anxiety of the land, because there is an anxiety.”
 On the other hand, maybe the land, maybe living here, working here, did compensate for the take-up that I didn’t produce the books I wanted to produce”.
 The places have their tales and histories, the writer puts them down.
 “Music at Annahullion” is based on what happened “a few miles from here, across the river’; Death and Nightingales is the literary re-working of “a tale from across the lake”.

 [Interview with Simion D. - cont:] McCabe’s routes in life appear like circles starting and ending at Drumard.
 Most of his short stories, his latest novel too, have a circular construction.
 An ordinary or extraordinary event, emotion or thought, sets the characters in motion.
 A catalyst - fundamental feelings, tribalism, politics - determines development and fate.
 This is all on the background of a space which is always there, always the same, as eternal to us as the cosmic elements.
 “This place owns me’, he says.
 “It has its tentacles round me, round my heart, my brain, my blood.
 It’s like a woman!” / McCabe’s Ulster is Faulkner’s Yoknapatawpha, Steinbeck’s Pastures of Heaven, Joyce’s Dublin, Marquez’s Macondo.
 Always present in two dimensions: the real and the fictional.
 Had it not existed, I’m sure McCabe would have invented it.”
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 [ top ]